Synchrony CEO Margaret Keane On What Consumers Are Buying

 Purchase volume is the number of times people use their credit card?

 Yeah, these are purchases on our card.
 Our cards across our merchant and retail and health care networks.
 When we started the pandemic, it started out, in March we were down 26%.
 It moved down to about 31% [in the first half of April.]
-And it’s down 10% in late May.
+And it’s now down 10% [in late May.]

 Related Stories